Sleep terrors (night terrors)

 - Look for a pattern.
 If your child has sleep terrors, keep a sleep diary.
 For several nights, note how many minutes after bedtime a sleep terror episode occurs.
 If the timing is fairly consistent, anticipatory awakenings may help.

 For children, sleep terrors tend to go away by the time they're teenagers.
 However, if you have concerns about safety or underlying conditions for you or your child, consult your doctor, who may refer you to a sleep specialist.

 Keeping a sleep diary for two weeks before the appointment can help the doctor understand more about the sleep schedule, factors that affect sleep and when sleep terrors occur.
 In the morning, record bedtime rituals, quality of sleep, and so on.
 At the end of the day, record behaviors that may affect sleep, such as sleep schedule disruptions and any medications taken.

 You may want to take a family member or friend along, if possible, to provide additional information.

 What you can do

-- Make a list of any symptoms you or your child is experiencing, including any that may seem unrelated to the reason for the appointment.
+- Any symptoms experienced, including any that may seem unrelated to the reason for the appointment

-- Make a list of questions to ask your doctor to help make the most of your time together.
+- Questions to ask your doctor to help make the most of your time together

 - What is likely causing these symptoms?